 Choosing your home exterior paint colors

 For a lot of homeowners, selecting an exterior paint color is a lot of fun.
 Just be sure to consult your homeowners' association (HOA) first if you happen to be a part of one.
 It may have property appearance requirements that you need to follow, including which house colors are acceptable.

 If you're not in an HOA, your options are almost endless.
 Just be sure your selected color doesn't "pop" too much that it draws negative attention.
 Instead, choose a color scheme that complements your neighborhood and surroundings.
 If you have trouble figuring out what that color scheme is, speak with a designer for suggestions.
 You can also buy a quart of paint and test it on a small area of your home exterior.
 Be sure to look at it throughout the day, so you can see what it looks like under different light (bright sun vs. shade).

-The cost of painting a home interior and exterior depends on a number of factors.
-So it helps to get several estimates.
-While doing that, remember to not let the project’s pricepoints get the best of you.
-Improving your home interior and curb appeal can produce a solid financial return when it’s time to sell or even if you choose to do a cash-out refinance.
+Professionals suggest painting your home about every ten years.
+Doing so helps minimize damage to the interior and exterior of the residence and keeps painting costs low in the future.
+Remember that improving your home interior and curb appeal can produce a solid financial return when it's time to sell or even if you choose to do a cash-out refinance.